JamesLawton/poseet-copy-01/content/pages/index.md

       - content: >
-          Poseet analyzes your form as you perform any activity like golf, yoga, dancing and more, in real-time to give you feedback and know exactly how and what to correct.
-Use any video as your expert guide to increase your safety and master your technique!
+          Poseet analyzes your form as you perform any activity like golf, yoga, dancing and more, in real-time to give you feedback and know exactly how, when, and what to correct.
+By using poseet, you will increase your safety, learn skills faster, and master your technique.
         actions:
           - label: Learn More
             url: 'https://app.poseet.com'